rendayy/Backend-AI-Asisten/README.md

 How it's organized:
 - `backend/` — Python FastAPI backend with routes, controllers, services and schemas.
-- `frontend/` — Minimal static HTML demo to call API endpoints.
+- `frontend/` — Flutter with providers, screens and services.

 Run backend (from project root):